OWASP/owasp-mastg/Document/0x04i-Testing-user-interaction.md

 When you need personal information from a user for your business process, the user needs to be informed on what you do with the data and why you need it.
 If there is a third party doing the actual processing of the data, you should inform the user about that too.
 Lastly, there are three processes you need to support:

-- **The right to be forgotten**: A user needs to be able to request the deletion of his data, and be explained how to do so.
+- **The right to be forgotten**: Users needs to be able to request the deletion of their data, and be explained how to do so.
-- **The right to correct data**: The user should be able to correct his personal information at any time, and be explained how to do so.
+- **The right to correct data**: Users should be able to correct their personal information at any time, and be explained how to do so.
-- **The right to access user data**: The user should be able to request all information that the application has on him, and the user should be explained how to request this information.
+- **The right to access user data**: Users should be able to request all information that the application has on them, and the user should be explained how to request this information.

 Most of this can be covered in a privacy policy, but make sure that it is understandable by the user.